-Your choice of rooms are endless, and feel more like you’re staying on the french countryside than in a hotel in a big city.
+Your choice of rooms are endless and feel more like you’re staying in the French countryside than in a hotel in a big city.
 On our tour, we got to check out the incredible variety of suite designs.

 Head to the inside bar at night for a cocktail where playful colors and modern light fixtures sit above you.
 For breakfast head to the garden terrace.
 On a warm day, it is absolutely beautiful, and also holds a direct view to Kelly Ripa’s rooftop terrace!